Carter Sinclair | December 23rd, 2021

 Deep Trekker prides itself in its easy-to-use technology.
 Its handheld controller is based on a gaming pad to reduce the learning curve.
 It only takes a few minutes to familiarize yourself with the controls, and a couple days to be an expert at piloting.
 The control center provides all the functionalities, including a super bright screen that is four times brighter than your laptop, and quick video out port to record, or output, your dive to a larger screen.

 The internal rotating HD camera works to quickly sweep large areas underwater or maneuver the camera orientation and inspect a certain area in detail.
 These camera technologies are proven to help complete military and police inspections more efficiently by providing 4k resolution.

-Deep Trekker ROVs are incredibly useful for several areas of law enforcement.
-From keeping first responders safe to ensuring the security of ports, submersible ROVs are a valuable asset for law enforcement to have.
+Deep Trekker ROVs are incredibly useful for several areas of public safety diving.
+From keeping first responders safe to ensuring the security of ports, submersible ROVs are a valuable asset for public safety diving to have.

 Submersible ROVs provide law enforcement teams with valuable tools for evidence recovery.
 From sunken vehicles to abandoned weapons, there are crucial pieces of evidence that can be lost underwater.

 Submersible ROVs provide teams with a safe, cost-effective and time-efficient tool for locating and even retrieving evidence underwater.
 Comprehensive sonar integrations and mission tracking software allow teams to conduct thorough underwater searches in a variety of conditions.
 Furthermore, the use of an ROV keeps human divers safe during these important searches.

 Deep Trekker was lucky enough to speak to State Police Computer Crime Unit Special Agent Glenn Lang.
 Lang was on the tactical unit for more than a decade, involved in numerous risky and dangerous cases.